 Overview

-Braeburn Dar es Salaam International School welcomes children from all backgrounds between the ages of 2 to 11 years in the primary section and from 12 to 16 years in our secondary school section.
-Our students sit for the Cambridge University IGCSE examinations in May of their final year with us.
-These qualifications are recognised across the world.
+Braeburn Dar es Salaam International School welcomes children from all backgrounds between the ages of 2 to 11 years in the primary section and from 12 to 18 years in our secondary school section.
+Our students sit for the Cambridge University IGCSE examinations in May of year 11 at the age of 15/16.
+They then study for A level or BTEC qualifications in years 12 and 13.
+These qualifications are recognised across the world and prepare our students to attend universities across the world.

 Our academic year begins in August and students may join BDIS at any time of the year.
 The first step in the admission process is for you and your family to visit us for a tour of the school, or, if you are out of the country, we suggest you contact the head teacher for an initial discussion.